-Over 27 years, the Fondation has invested $15 million in research and $40 million on construction, planning, and equipment for the 5 establishments.
+Over 29 years, the Fondation has invested more than $15 million in research and $40 million on construction, planning, and equipment for the 5 establishments.

-The sequencing paves the way for the discovery of biological markers of efficacy, genetic markers that, once detected, will give a clue as to the most effective treatment to be prescribed and the probable evolution of the disease, with a goal of improvement of the quality of life after recovery without side-effects or complications.
+Sequencing paves the way for the discovery of biological markers of efficacy -- genetic markers that will provide an indication of the most effective treatment to prescribe and the likely course of the disease, with the objective of improving quality of life after recovery without after-effects or complications.

 The Ottawa Senators Foundation believes that investing in programs and initiatives that promote both physical and mental wellness in our kids is a critical priority.
 The Foundation invests in:

 To ensure that kids are given the opportunity to be active, engaged and to feel good about themselves.

 More than $3 million donated by Tremblant's 24h since 2006 to improve the lives of children and youth in eastern Ontario and western Quebec.